-Now, like never before, there is an opportunity to define who you are as a business.
+Now, like never before, there is an opportunity to define your brand identity and who you are as a business.
+But how do you make your business stand out?
 Whether you have had to downsize your team, look for new revenue streams or target a different customer base, it is important to take a step back, build your future company and stand for something.

 Through our lives we are all conditioned to fit-in.
 At school, we have to wear a uniform, abide by the rules, be quiet and follow a curriculum.
 When you grow up, not a lot changes.
 You are conditioned to get a serious job, climb the ladder, dress a certain way and, if you don’t get drunk on a night out, you are viewed with suspicion that increases with every round of drinks.